glguy/ssh-hans/README.md

 Bugs
 ----

-1. Closing a session channel kills the connection.

-This is only a problem when opening more than one channel, and shouldn't be hard to fix.
-Problem is illustrated in this commit:

-    commit a5f250212e6e07fc55df7a4f0c6d01d25a81324e
-    Author: Nathan Collins <conathan@galois.com>
-    Date:   Fri Dec 25 01:34:49 2015 -0800

-        Illustrate channel close bug.

-        Running multiple echo clients concurrently we see that the first to close its connection causes the server to clean its channel up to soon, causing the server's channel handler loop for that client to crash when that channel is later looked up again.

-2. Some OpenSSH 5.3 servers advertise support for "hmac-sha2-512", but kex fails when this algorithm is selected for MAC in either direction.
+1. Some OpenSSH 5.3 servers advertise support for "hmac-sha2-512", but kex fails when this algorithm is selected for MAC in either direction.
 According to OpenSSH docs [1], support for "hmac-sha2-512" was not added until version 5.9, so I'm not sure why 5.3 servers are